victorbsrd/textractor/README.md

 How to use it;
 0) clone the code somewhere
+1) open a terminal, go to the folder and runs requirements.txt
-1) in the same folder create a folder containing your docs OR create an AWS bucket with your files (.jpg and .pdf only)
+2) in the same folder create a folder containing your docs OR create an AWS bucket with your files (.jpg and .pdf only)
-2) open a terminal and run one of the following commands
+3) open a terminal and run one of the following commands

 - python3 textractor.py --documents mydoc.jpg --text --forms --tables --region us-east-1
 - python3 textractor.py --documents ./myfolder/ --text --forms --tables